 That's the reason Pot Limit Omaha Poker was previously called Nugget Hold’em.
 Fast-forward now, the game has completely evolved both in terms of rules and its popularity against other poker variants.
 Every Casino worldwide has Texas Hold'em Poker and Omaha Poker as their most played poker games.

-If you are playing pot-limit Omaha, you are free to bet the maximum size of the pot.
+- you are free to bet the maximum size of the pot.
 For instance, if a pot contains INR 100, you can either fold, call or raise the amount.
 Your maximum bet, in this case, will be INR 100.
 In contrast, there is no limit to the bet when it comes to No limit Omaha.
 You can also set a limit a player can raise while playing Fixed Limit Omaha.

 When compared to Texas Hold’em, Omaha poker strategy requires adept thinking and deft observation of your poker opponents so that even if you are bluffing in poker, you got to do with 100% conviction.
 For instance, premium hands in Hold’em are not so premium in Omaha poker variations because it is easier to hit bigger poker hands in Omaha.
 So, your betting moves in Omaha poker math and strategy significantly changes due to the presence of extra hole cards.